UniversalHQ/universal-backend/README.md

 ## About UniversalHQ

-This is the universal HQ for [Foxhole](https://www.foxholegame.com/)
+This is the universal HQ Backend for [Foxhole](https://www.foxholegame.com/)

 - Historized War Data
 - Live Map